tomsch420/phd-thesis/chapters/probabilistic_models.typ

 === PM

 The next contribution of this thesis is the implementation of probabilistic models and especially probabilistic circuits in a python implementation.
 The python package is called   "probabilistic_model" (PM).

+#figure(caption: [The commits over time on the PM package extracted from their GitHub page.
+The first commit is in November of 2023 and the most recent commit is in January of 2025 with a total of 540 commits.
+Four people contributed to the development of PM.])[
+#image("../images/cirkit_cot.png")
+]<fig:cirkit_cot>

 The implementation is open source and hosted on GitHub.
 It features a documentation coverage of TODO and a test coverage of (90%) TODO.
 The package supports all query types discussed in @sec:queries and can automatically check if the calculation of a query is tractable.
 Furthermore, it supports all the distributions from the requirements and is easily extensible to new distributions.
 PM features an efficient implementation of the Nyga Distribution, JPTs, RAT-SPN and Conditional SPNs.